DineshCh2332/SpineGuard/README.md

 ## 🚨 Problem Statement

 Over 85% of desk workers in India suffer from chronic back pain due to poor posture (WHO 2023).
-Existing solutions are expensive (>₹6,000) and lack personalized insights.
-SpineGuard provides **real-time posture monitoring** at 1/10th the cost with AI-driven health analytics.

----